 There are two paragraphs in the ‘validity’ proceedings which have left some well informed community members involved with the issue feeling very uneasy.

 TNG’s Waste to Energy proposal is a ‘State Significant’ project – what difference could this make?

 Preston waited until the end of his judgement to deal with the trcky issue of State Significant proposals.
 In pars 62 and 80 of his judgement, there is a reference to the Environmental and Assessment Act prevailing (overriding) the POEA Waste to Energy regulation if it is approved State Significant Infrastructure.

 As you can see from Ian Malouf’s original application to NSW Planning, his project is State Significant Development.

-For the time being, we recommend caution in drawing any conclusion about whether or not TNG still has any chance of building its incinerator.
+This means that Malouf’s appeal against the IPC’s refusal of his application is still on foot.
+For the time being, we recommend caution in drawing any firm conclusion about whether or not TNG still has any chance of building its incinerator.

 CEM will update the community if we get more information.
 This post has been edited since it was first published.

 Malouf’s TNG appealed against Preston’s decision – read what happened here.

 You will find an earlier report with more background here.